fedor-malyshkin/fedor-malyshkin.github.io/_includes/about_me/courses.md

-Be a programmer means to study all the time during your career (to be in demand), so I try to study a lot:
+Be a software developer means to study all the time during your career (to be in demand), so I try to study a lot:
 * [Coursera](https://www.coursera.org): **Functional Programming Principles in Scala**;
 * [Coursera](https://www.coursera.org): **Data Science**, a 10-course specialization by Johns Hopkins University on Coursera.
 [Specialization Certificate earned on May 18, 2018](https://www.coursera.org/account/accomplishments/specialization/C58NNARFTFP4);
 * [Stepik](https://stepik.org): **Data Analysis in R. Part 2**.
 [Certificate earned on October 05, 2016](https://stepik.org/cert/34420)